WallarooLabs/wally/orchestration/ansible/README.md

-# Ansible for Buffy Orchestration
+# Ansible for Wallaroo Orchestration

-This module consists of Ansible playbooks and roles for Buffy Orchestration for the different targets.
+This module consists of Ansible playbooks and roles for Wallaroo Orchestration for the different targets.

 The following are the currently supported targets: